AlineDamas/AlineDamas/README.md

 📊 I'm a Data Analyst and Business Intelingence Analyst by training.

-:house_with_garden: I’m from Brazil,Geographer and Master in Geology, but  🗺️
+:house_with_garden: I’m from Brazil,Geographer and Master in Geology, but I am taking the data path as the current goal.
+Because I am very interested in going deeper and learning more about how I can explore more and more of the analytical universe.  🗺️

 :books: I’m currently learning SQL, Pyhton, R and Power BI.